Poltergeist/journal/index.md

 # Journal

+## Bookmark: The introduction to Reactive Programming you've been missing - 2018-04-26 16:13:33 +0200

+ We are currently starting to adopt Reactive programming with rx.js in our codebase.
+Which means that

 ## Bookmark: Create graphics with hand-drawn, sketchy, apperance - 2018-04-24 12:44:18 +0200

  This is a framework to create handdrawn graphics in the browser. [rough.js](http://roughjs.com/)